The Most Common Sleeping Positions & Their Meanings

 Pillow huggers like to get cosy and be cuddled, cherishing the relationships they have with the important people in their lives above all else.

 Somewhat severe looking, you can imagine exactly what this position is like; a soldier lying on his back with arms straight by his sides.
+You may be familiar with this sleeping position, commonly known as sleeping on your back or in a supine position.

 Sleeping in this way will usually mean that you’re quite quiet and reserved.
 It may also mean you expect both yourself and other people to adhere to strict moral codes and high standards.